webrtc-security/webrtc-security.github.io/index.md

 - Using STUN, with a port mapping for NAT traversal (This route eventually resolves to direct P2P communication)
 - Using TURN as an intermediary (this configuration employs relayed communication rather than P2P)

-Out of all posssible candidates, the route with the smallest overhead is chosen.
+Out of all possible candidates, the route with the smallest overhead is chosen.

 <span class="reference">References: [[4](#ref.4)]</span>